robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 ### Import Paths

+> [!IMPORTANT]
+> LXX Understand the different types of paths that can be used to import libraries and resource files.
+(K2)

 When importing libraries or resource files via a path, the path can be either an absolute path or a relative path.
 If a relative path is given, the path is resolved relative to the data file that is importing the library or resource file.